maddiewaldie/Christmas-Tree-Music-Box/README.md

 ## Introduction

 This Christmas Tree Music Box is designed to spread Christmas cheer.
 On the command of a pushbutton, the Christmas tree will spin back and forth, play music, and blink LED lights.
+This was a project for my Engineering 1 Lab.

 ## Overview of Code